KBZK: Sale to KXLF

 Big Horn put KCTZ on the market in 1990, but because of the overlap of contours of KCTZ and the Butte stations, at least one prospective buyer opted not to make a deal.
 In 1993, the Evening Post Publishing Company, owner of KXLF-TV, acquired the station and received permission to operate it as a satellite of the Butte outlet.

 When the sale closed, KXLF's CBS programming and news moved to KCTZ from translator K26DE.
 "K26" and K43DU in Butte then inherited most of the ABC programming and the Bozeman local news that KCTZ had aired.
 After KWYB (channel 18) signed on in September 1996 and took the ABC affiliation in the Butte-Bozeman market, K43DU was taken off the air (the repeater was sold to Montana State University in 2001 and now carries Montana PBS); on October 31, after K26DE's ABC affiliation ended in advance of the launch of KWYB repeater K28FB (channel 28, now KWYB-LD), KCTZ became a Fox affiliate, and channel 26 returned to translating KXLF.
 During this time, channel 7 also took on a secondary affiliation with UPN.

 KCTZ dropped Fox on August 21, 2000, saying that the network usually generated lower ratings than the Big Three television networks in smaller markets.
-At that point, the station once again became a satellite of KXLF-TV (though with separate advertising) and changed its call letters to KBZK-TV (the "-TV" suffix was dropped eight days later).
+At that point, the station once again became a satellite of KXLF-TV (though with separate advertising) and changed its call sign to KBZK-TV (the "-TV" suffix was dropped eight days later).
 Area cable systems then picked up Foxnet for Fox programming after an unsuccessful attempt to pipe in KHMT from Billings; the Butte–Bozeman market would not get another Fox affiliate until KBTZ (channel 24) signed on in 2003.
 In Butte, Foxnet was still used by Bresnan Communications until its discontinuation in 2006.